arthur-r-oliveira/DotNetBuggyApp/README.md

   - [9.
 License](#9-license)
 ---

-## 1. Project Overview
+## 1. Repository Overview

-This project presents a `.NET` web service specifically engineered to **simulate, monitor, and analyze memory leaks** within a containerized environment.
+This repository does contains a `.NET` web service specifically engineered to **simulate, monitor, and analyze memory leaks** within a containerized environment.
 Designed for deployment on platforms like **OpenShift** and **MicroShift**, it provides a robust framework for understanding `.NET` memory management in cloud-native settings.
 The application is configured to automatically generate crash dumps upon encountering Out-Of-Memory (OOM) conditions, facilitating in-depth post-mortem analysis.

 ## 2. Key Features